Xavier vs. Houston College Basketball Predictions & Picks - December 1

 - Computer Predicted Total: 135.4

-Xavier is 3-3-0 against the spread, while Houston's ATS record this season is 4-3-0.
+Xavier has compiled a 3-3-0 record against the spread this season, while Houston is 4-3-0.
 The Musketeers have hit the over in three games, while Cougars games have gone over one time.

 Sportsbook Promo Codes